Shruti-1008/PlantDiaryLogEntry/README.md

-# 🌿 Plant Diary
+# 🌿 Plant Diary 231

-Aesthetic plant-care and journaling web application built with HTML, CSS, and JavaScript.
+Aesthetic plant-care and journaling web application built with HTM213L, CSS, and JavaScript.
 Plant Diary allows users to keep track of their plants, watering routines, care information, and personal plant-growth memories.

 ## ✨ Features:-